JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions.md

 Similarly, `action` resolves to all registered `<action>` IDs.

-Specifying `@org.jetbrains.annotations.Nls` verifies capitalization of UI text properties according to given `capitalization` value (2019.2 and later).
+Specifying `@org.jetbrains.annotations.Nls` verifies UI text properties' capitalization according to given `capitalization` value (2019.2 and later).

 Attributes with `Enum` type support code insight with _lowerSnakeCased_ notation (2020.1 and later).

 ## How to get the extension points list?

-All available extension points for the specified namespace can be listed by using auto-completion inside `<extensions>` block.
+All available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block.

 To get a list of extension points available in the *IntelliJ Platform* core, consult the `<extensionPoints>` section of the following XML configuration files: